Preventing OSHA Violations that Could Hurt Your Business

 - Serious violation.
 A violation in which it's highly likely that death or serious physical injury can result and that the employer knew — or should have known — about the risk to employees.
 Penalty: Up to $12,934 for each violation.

 - Willful violation.
 A violation in which an employer who consciously disregards OSHA regulations or does so with indifference to the law.
 Penalties: Up to $129,336 for each violation, with minimum penalty of $9,239 for each.
-If the violation of OSHA rules results in an employee fatality, the business faces criminal prosecution and a minimum individual fine of $250,000 or $500,000 for the corporation.
+If the violation of OSHA rules results in an employee fatality, the business faces criminal prosecution and a maximum individual fine of $250,000 or $500,000 for the corporation.

 - Repeat violation.
 Repeated violations of regulations, rules, or orders occur following an initial inspection and penalty.
 Penalty: Up to $129,336 for each violation.